William MacDonald (Christian author)

-William MacDonald (January 7, 1917 – December 25, 2007) was President of Emmaus Bible College, teacher, Plymouth Brethren theologian and a prolific author of over 84 published books.
+William MacDonald (January 7, 1917 – December 25, 2007) was an American theologian and teacher.
+He was President of Emmaus Bible College, Plymouth Brethren and a prolific author of over 84 published books.

 Biography

 Early life and education

 William (Bill) MacDonald was born on January 7, 1917, in Leominster, Massachusetts.

-In 1922, in the Western Hebrides, William was dying of diphtheria.
-A mucous membrane was forming across his throat, and breathing was becoming increasingly difficult.
-His Christian mother turned her back so she would not see William take his last breath.
-At that very moment, there was a knock at the door.
-It was her brother-in-law from an adjoining village.
-He said, "I've just come to tell you that you don't have to worry about William.
-He is going to recover, and one day God is going to save his soul."
-Mom was distracted and incredulous: "Whatever makes you say that?".
-Then he explained he had been sitting at his fire reading Psalm 91 when God distinctly spoke to him through the last three verses.

 When he was six years old, his family moved to Stornoway, Scotland, and later moved back to Massachusetts.
 He received a Bachelor of Arts degree from Tufts College in 1938 and an MBA from Harvard Business School in 1940.

 Career

 After graduation, he was employed as an investment analyst at the First National Bank of Boston (now known as BankBoston) until 1942.
 During 1942, MacDonald enlisted in the Navy, where he served until 1946.
 He then served on the faculty of Emmaus Bible School until 1965, becoming President in 1959.
 He contributed to the Emmaus Correspondence School through his writings.

 President of Emmaus Bible College (1959-1965)

 While President of Emmaus Bible College, MacDonald made lasting contributions.
 Among his accomplishments are numbered: